4. Join Graphics with Data

 densify

 The densify operation adds vertices along the border of a mark, and replaces curve segments with line segments.
 A line, for example, is replaced by a polyline; a rectangle is replaced by an area mark, and a circle is replaced by a standard polygon.
 The generated vertices are peers of each other.
 The graphics-data joining mechanism is similar to that of the repeat and divide operations.
-Each vertex has a data scope that represents a unique value in the field parameter.
-The number of vertices in the output polyline and polygon marks is equal to the number of unique field values; the number of vertices in the output area mark is twice the number of unique field values, as both of the parallel segments of a rectangle are densified.
+Each vertex has a data scope that represents a unique value in the attribute parameter.
+The number of vertices in the output polyline and polygon marks is equal to the number of unique attribute values; the number of vertices in the output area mark is twice the number of unique attribute values, as both of the parallel segments of a rectangle are densified.

 Divide